 Forget about Zen

 At the end of our stay, Harada Sekkei Roshi gave us “Westerners” the advice to forget about Zen.
-After returning home, we should devote ourselves entirely to our respective task and fully absorb it.
-In addition, he advised us to keep a small period of time for Za Zen every day, preferably at the same time, to devote ourselves to the ZaZen, depending on the possibility between 20 and 40 minutes.
+After returning home, we should devote ourselves entirely to our respective tasks and fully absorb them.
+Also, he advised us to keep a small period of time for Za Zen every day, preferably at the same time, to devote ourselves to the ZaZen, depending on the possibility between 20 and 40 minutes.

 Zen does not need rituals